 Jane spent 20 years working with Australian and Global corporations to identify improvement opportunities within their policies and procedures.
 Jane has been invited to speak at both International and national conferences.
 Jane started her own business and in 2019 won Xero’s Best Small Australian business.

 Jane’s husband Robert was diagnosed with MND in February 2021 and he died 10 months later.
 Since then, Jane has become involved with Fight MND and MND Australia to try and make a difference to those with MND and their carers.
 Jane is the Chair of the MND Research Collective Lived Experience Expert Driving Team and is host of the podcast “Let’s Talk MND”

 Dr Gethin Thomas has been the Executive Director, Research at MND Australia since 2019.
 He oversees the MND Australia research grant program and manages national and international partnerships.
 A key aspect of this role is providing a conduit between research programs and the wider MND community through MND Australia and the affiliated State Associations.
-Gethin is also Chair of the Scientific Advisory Council of the International Alliance of ALS MND Associations which is a centralised resource to review and provide global perspective on scientific and biomedical announcements, information and research opportunities relating to ALS/MND.
+Gethin is also on the Board of the International Alliance of ALS MND Associations.